-The list below details the apparatus expected to be generally available for both teaching and for examination of Paper 5.
-The list is not exhaustive: in particular, items that are commonly regarded as standard equipment in a biology laboratory (such as Bunsen burners, tripods, hot water-baths, etc.) are not included.
-The Confidential Instructions, provided to Centres prior to the examination of Paper 5, will give the detailed requirements for the examination.
+This list contains the items you will need for teaching the experimental skills needed for both practical papers, as well as the Paper 5 exam.
+It is not exhaustive and does not include standard equipment such as Bunsen burners, tripods, and hot water-baths.
+The Confidential Instructions we send you before the Paper 5 exam will give the detailed requirements for the exam.

 - rulers capable of measuring to 1 mm

 - mounted needles or seekers or long pins with large heads

-- means of cutting biological materials such as scalpels, solid edged razor blades or knives
+- · means of cutting biological materials such as scalpels, solid edged razor blades or knives

 - scissors

 - forceps

 - means of writing on glassware

-- beakers, 100 cm, 250 cm
+- beakers, 100 cm3, 250 cm3

-- test-tubes, $125\,\mathrm{mm} \times 15\,\mathrm{mm}$ and $150\,\mathrm{mm} \times 25\,\mathrm{mm}$ including some hard glass test-tubes and a means of holding them (e.g. rack)
+- test-tubes, 125 mm × 15 mm and 150 mm × 25 mm including some hard glass test-tubes and a means of holding them (e.g. rack)

 - means of measuring small and larger volumes of liquids such as syringes and measuring cylinders

 - dropping pipette

 - white tile

 - spotting tile

 - hand lens ×6 magnification

-- a thermometer, -10°C to +110°C at 1°C graduations
+- thermometer, -10°C to +110°C at 1°C graduations

-- · clock (or wall clock or wrist-watch), to measure to an accuracy of 1s
+- clock (or wall clock or wrist-watch), to measure to an accuracy of 1s

 - funnels

 - Petri dishes

 - syringes

 - glass rods

 - chemicals (e.g. for food tests, limewater)

 - indicators (litmus paper, Universal Indicator paper, hydrogencarbonate indicator).